User sitting in front of a notebook and entering his username and password on a virtual login screen.

 The instrument that facilitates the one strong password solution is the venerable password manager.

-A password manager is generally a tool which allows to store all user's usernames and passwords in one secure vault protected by one master password.
-As advantage, the user only needs to remember one very strong password.
-This allows to concentrate the security efforts on the creation and retention of one potent password and not on hundreds.
+A password manager is generally a tool that allows to store all user’s usernames and passwords in one secure vault protected by one master password.
+The advantage is that the user only needs to remember one very strong password.
+This allows to focus the security efforts on the creation and retention of one potent password rather than hundreds.
 To make user life even easier, a password manager can generally be used as browser extension for desktop use and as mobile app alternative with biometrics authentication on mobile devices.

-Contrary, it is true that if someone were to gain access to a user's password vault, they would have access to all the accounts of the user.
+On the other hand, it is true that if someone were to gain access to a user’s password vault, they would have access to all the user’s accounts.
 Nevertheless, security professionals still strongly recommend using a password manager.
 The advantages of utilizing such a tool far outweigh the potential risks.
-With a password manager, a user can securely store and generate complex passwords for each of their accounts, significantly reducing the likelihood of being hacked if used correctly.
+With a password manager, a user can generate and securely store complex passwords for each of their accounts, significantly reducing the likelihood of being hacked if used correctly.
 Additionally, password managers often provide additional layers of security such as two-factor authentication and encrypted data storage.

 Are Passphrases more secure than Passwords?